vfaronov/mitmproxy-httpolice/doc/index.rst

 (omit it if you want a plain text report).
 Finally, ``report.html`` is the name of the output file.

-Now, mitmproxy/mitmdump starts up as usual.
+Now, mitmproxy starts up as usual.
 Every exchange that it intercepts is checked by HTTPolice.
 When you stop mitmdump (Ctrl+C) or exit mitmproxy, HTTPolice writes an HTML report to ``report.html``.